jsaji/MSA-Banknote-Forgery-ML-Model/README.md

 The model can be trained & tested simply by initialising the ForgeryDetector object and calling its train_and_test method e.g. ```model.train_and_test()```.

-Using the training data (determined by train_split), the model is trained and then the test data is used to test the model and its accuracy.
+Using the training data (determined by ```train_split```), the model is trained and then the test data is used to test the model and its accuracy.
 By default, a 3D scatter plot is displayed, showing the SVM's hyperplane that classifies the data points as forged or not forged and the model's accuracy.
 A normalised confusion matrix is also displayed, to show which data points were correctly classified and which were not as a percentage.
 Testing the model can be skipped if desired e.g. ```model.train_and_test(test=False)```.

 ### Predicting Classes

 The purpose of the ForgeryDetector object is to be able to classify whether a banknote was forged or not (to a certain degree of accuracy).
-After training and testing, further data can be passed into the 'predict' method of the object (e.g. ```results = model.predict(test_data)```), returning an array of predicted results e.g. ```[0, 1]``` indicates the first banknote (first row) is not forged and the second banknote (second row) is forged.
+After training and testing, further data can be passed into the ```predict``` method of the object (e.g. ```results = model.predict(test_data)```), returning an array of predicted results e.g. ```[0, 1]``` indicates the first banknote (first row) is not forged and the second banknote (second row) is forged.

 The test data can be:
 * an array of arrays (e.g. ```test_data = [[3.62, 8.66, -2.80], [-2.83, -6.63, 10.48]]```).
 If the test data is an array of arrays, it is assumed that the columns are  curtosis, skewness and variance, in this order.